What Is Bibliotherapy? How Stories Help Children Heal

 How Does Narrative Therapy Relate to Bibliotherapy?

-Narrative therapy and bibliotherapy are closely related approaches that both use story as a tool for emotional change.
-While bibliotherapy uses existing stories to help children process feelings, narrative therapy takes it further by helping children rewrite the stories they tell about themselves.
+Narrative therapy and bibliotherapy are close cousins.
+Both use story as a tool for emotional change.
+But where bibliotherapy uses existing stories to help kids process feelings, narrative therapy goes a step further: it helps children rewrite the stories they tell about themselves.

-Developed by Michael White and David Epston in the 1990s, narrative therapy is built on a simple insight: the stories we tell about ourselves shape how we experience life.
-A child who has internalized the story “I am the anxious one” or “I am the kid who always gets in trouble” lives inside that narrative.
-Narrative therapy helps children externalize the problem —separating the child from the issue—and then author a new, preferred story about who they are.
+Michael White and David Epston developed narrative therapy in the 1990s around one powerful idea: the stories we tell about ourselves shape how we live.
+A kid who's decided “I'm the anxious one” or “I'm the kid who always gets in trouble” is trapped inside that story.
+Narrative therapy helps them separate the problem from who they are—and then write a new story about themselves.

-The key technique is called re-authoring.
-Instead of the child being “an angry kid,” the anger becomes something outside them: “The Anger Monster visited again, and this time you stood up to it.”
-This externalization reduces shame and creates space for the child to see themselves as capable of change.
+The key move is called re-authoring.
+Instead of being “an angry kid,” the anger becomes something separate from them: “The Anger Monster showed up again, and this time you stood up to it.”
+That shift—putting the problem outside the child—takes away the shame and opens up room to change.

 Externalization

-The problem is named and separated from the child.
-“Worry” becomes a character in the story, not a defining trait.
-This gives children agency: they can fight the Worry, outsmart it, or make friends with it—but it is not them.
+You give the problem a name and pull it away from the child.
+“Worry” becomes a character in the story, not a label stuck to your kid.
+Now they can fight the Worry, outsmart it, even befriend it—but it's not them.

 Unique outcomes